Residence permit: Applying for other family members to join Germans

 What else should I know?

 - You are not entitled to a residence permit.
-The immigration authorities have discretion (a margin of appreciation) as to whether to grant family reunification.
+The Foreigners’ Registration Office has discretion (the freedom to make a judgment) regarding whether to grant family reunification.

-- The residence permit entitles you to take up gainful employment.
+- The residence permit entitles you to engage in gainful employment.

-- The procedure at the immigration office is usually conducted in German.
+- The proceedings at the Foreigners’ Office are generally conducted in German.

-- All information provided to the immigration office should be correct and complete to the best of your knowledge and belief so that your application can be processed without major delays.
+- All information provided to the Foreigners’ Office should be accurate and complete to the best of your knowledge and belief so that your application can be processed without significant delays.

-- Incorrect or incomplete information can slow down the procedure and be detrimental to those affected.
-In serious cases, incorrect or incomplete information that is not completed or corrected in time to the immigration office can result in the revocation of already granted residence rights, a fine, imprisonment for up to three years, or expulsion from the federal territory.
+- Inaccurate or incomplete information can slow down the process and be detrimental to those involved.
+In serious cases, incorrect or incomplete information that is not supplemented or corrected in a timely manner with the Foreigners’ Registration Office may result in the revocation of residence rights already granted, a fine, imprisonment for up to three years, or deportation from the federal territory.

 Legal basis